 The education level of Stallings ranks among the highest in the nation.
 Of the 25-and-older adult population in Stallings, 45.17% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

-The per capita income in Stallings in 2018 was $36,706, which is wealthy relative to North Carolina and the nation.
-This equates to an annual income of $146,824 for a family of four.
+The per capita income in Stallings in 2018 was $36,329, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $145,316 for a family of four.

 Stallings is a very ethnically-diverse town.
 The people who call Stallings home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stallings residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Stallings include German, Irish, English, Italian, and Scots-Irish.
+Stallings also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.58% of the town’s residents.
+Important ancestries of people in Stallings include German, English, Irish, Italian, and Scots-Irish.

 The most common language spoken in Stallings is English.
 Other important languages spoken here include Spanish and Langs. of India.